 So the percentages you see are always based on calories contributed by each macro, not the gram totals themselves.

 If either check fails, we keep the AI estimate but lower the confidence so you know to double-check.
-Items without USDA verification will show amber or red confidence indicators.
+Items without Open Food Facts verification will show amber or red confidence indicators.

-No. The app only sends the food name (e.g., "avocado") to the USDA database and receives back public nutrition data.
-No personal information about you or your photos ever leaves Healthy Beetle's servers when querying USDA data.
+No. The app only sends the barcode or food name (e.g., "avocado toast") to the Open Food Facts database and receives back public nutrition data.
+No personal information about you or your photos ever leaves Healthy Beetle's servers when querying Open Food Facts.

 You can always edit any food item by tapping the edit button (✏️).
-Any manual change immediately overrides the USDA value, and the badge will turn grey to indicate it's now user-edited rather than database-verified.
+Any manual change immediately overrides the Open Food Facts value, and the badge will turn grey to indicate it's now user-edited rather than database-verified.

-For foods not found in the USDA database, we use the AI estimate and display a lower confidence indicator.
+For foods not found in the Open Food Facts catalog, we use the AI estimate and display a lower confidence indicator.
 This includes:

 These items will show amber or red confidence badges to remind you to review the nutrition data.